“My grace is all you need. My power works best in weakness.”

 — C.S.
 Lewis

 I think I am often a creature of habit, far more than I’d like to admit.
-I rather think we choose our habits, and inclinations.
-They in turn decide our paths.
-We give ourselves too much credit, to decide and direct.
+I rather think we choose our habits and inclinations.
+They, in turn, decide our paths.
+But I suppose we give ourselves too much credit, to decide and direct.
 Simply put, we are not that big.
-I honestly don’t think we have the power to steer our lives.
+I honestly don’t think we have the power to steer our lives the way we like.
+That is what I’m thinking about today.

 But as we get older, our hair goes gray and we look in the mirror and see bags and wrinkles, we realize how vulnerable and how tenuous life really is.
-If we are honest, and sufficiently self-aware, we find ourselves needing to understand that we will never be able to seize control of the known universe.
+If we are honest and sufficiently self-aware, we understand that we will never be able to seize control of the known universe.

 “Life is what happens while you are making other plans,” John Lennon observed.
-It seems that reality is that it is something that springs on you, and you have an epiphany, shocked to the core.
+It seems that reality springs on you, and you have this bolt out of the blue that shocks you to the core.
 Life has happened, and you didn’t even realize it.
-We are quite undone, and we don’t really understand what it is all about.
-This is often the case.

-I sometimes look at myself in the mirror, not in vanity, but in amazement.
+I sometimes look at myself in the mirror, not in vanity, but in steady amazement.
 The ugly tattoos, and the ‘track marks’ are from another life.
 I have scars on my wrists from a couple of suicide attempts.
-There is an amazing surgical zipper scar from a brain tumor.
-I walk with a cane.
-I am learning how to be broken.
+I have an amazing surgical zipper scar from a brain tumor.
+I have severe ataxia that makes me walk with a cane.
+I have lost the use of my right hand in an accident.
+But I am also learning how to be broken.
 And everything that has happened has happened for a reason.

 C.S.
 Lewis once said, “Experience is a brutal teacher, but you learn.
 My God, do you learn.”
-I sense that he did learn, otherwise he couldn’t of said that.
+I sense that he did learn, otherwise he couldn’t have said that.

 “I came to you in weakness—timid and trembling.”